lxtGH/lxtGH.github.io/_pages/includes/intro.md

 - Image/video generation and editing, controllable image/video generation.

-Previously, I worked on image/video segmentation and detection, and open vocabulary learning.
+- Image/video segmentation and detection, and open-vocabulary learning (previous focus).

 Moreover, the code and models for my work (about 98%), including the projects I have deeply contributed to, are open-sourced on [GitHub](https://github.com/lxtGH).